 Invasion.
 Native genocide.
 Imperialism.
-An oppressive dictatorship.
+Oppressive dictatorships through the 1990s.
 It’s no surprise that we’re still recovering.
 Picking up the pieces.
-With most of our population too busy in survival mode to wonder: “Am I black?” or “Where did my ancestors come from?”
+With most of our population too busy in poverty and survival mode to wonder: “Am I black?” or “Where did my ancestors come from?”

 But after being the layover stop for so many voyages from around the world and a history that has been intentionally white-washed and erased… it makes sense that many of us grapple with the notion of our Dominican identities.
 Both ethnic and racial.
 What are we?
 Are Dominicans Black?
 Latino?
 Mulatto?
 Taino, Arawak, Carib?
 American?
 And moreover, what is negritude (Blackness)?